Regulatory actions for July 11, 2024

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Immersivetouch, Inspira .
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Almirall, Arcutis, Curium, Longeveron, Pharmassêtx.

 Briefs